China accuses Washington of cyber-spying on university

 Associated Press

-BEIJING (AP) — China on Monday accused Washington of breaking into computers at a university that U.S. officials say does military research, adding to complaints by both governments of rampant online spying against each other.
+BEIJING (AP) — A Chinese police agency on Monday accused Washington of breaking into computers at a university that U.S. officials say does military research, adding to complaints by both governments of rampant online spying against each other.

 Northwestern Polytechnical University reported computer break-ins in June, the National Computer Virus Emergency Response Center announced.
-It said the center, working with a commercial security provider, Qihoo 360 Technology Co., traced the attacks to the National Security Agency but didn’t say how that was done.
+It said the center, working with a commercial security provider, Qihoo 360 Technology Co., traced the attacks to the National Security Agency but gave no details of how that was done.

+The announcement accused the U.S. agency of taking information about the university’s network management and other “core technologies.”
+It said Chinese analysts found 41 “network attack” tools that it said were traced to the NSA.

 China and the United States are, along with Russia, regarded as global leaders in cyber-warfare research.

-China accuses the United States of spying on universities, energy and internet companies and other targets.
-Washington accuses Beijing of stealing commercial secrets and has announced criminal charges against Chinese military officers.
+Washington accuses Beijing of misusing its capabilities to steal commercial secrets and has filed criminal charges against Chinese military officers.
+China accuses the United States of improperly spying on universities, energy and internet companies and other targets.

-The U.S. actions “seriously endanger China’s national security,” said Foreign Ministry spokeswoman Mao Ning.
-She also accused Washington of eavesdropping on Chinese mobile phones and stealing text messages.

-“China strongly condemns it,” Mao said.
-“The United States should immediately stop using its advantages to steal secrets and attack other countries.”

 Security experts say the ruling Communist Party’s military wing, the People’s Liberation Army, and the Ministry of State Security also sponsor hackers outside the government.